- How To Stop Your Blog Becoming Boring

 Keep tasks small and manageable

-Writing a novel is a mammoth task, so if you divide the things you have to do into bite-sized chunks, you will feel less overwhelmed and can tackle one thing at a time, moving ever closer to your goal of completing that first draft as you do!
+If you want to write your novel quickly, you'll no doubt understand what a mammoth task it is.
+However, if you divide the things you have to do into bite-sized chunks, you will feel less overwhelmed and can tackle one thing at a time, moving ever closer to your goal of completing that first draft as you do!